 Is Your Safety Training Losing its Luster?

-First, start the training with background and history on your company/organization as it pertains to the safety culture and history of safety initiatives at your organization.
-Yes, you may have to do a little research yourself to get the company history and story accurate and complete.
-However, this will give your employees a big picture sense of where the organization has come from in terms of safety and training and where it is going.
+First, start the training with background and history on your company/organization as it pertains to safety at your organization.
+Yes, you may have to do a little research to get the company history and story accurate and complete.
+However, this will give your employees a sense of where the organization has progressed or not in safety and health for the organization.
 Adults are more inclined to learn and apply what they are taught when the content of the topic is relevant and applicable to what they are doing on the job.
-Include some very basic facts and figures of safety and accident trends and events and what the executive team expects in the future months and years for the safety culture.
+Include basic facts and figures of safety and accident trends and events and results of what the executive team expects in the future months and years for the safety culture.

-- Why do you think we do these safety classes?
+Why do you think we do these safety classes?

-- What do you want to get out of this training class?
+What do you want to get out of this training class?

-- Why did you choose your current job and why did you choose to work at this company?
+Why did you choose your current job and why did you choose to work at this company?

-- What information is or isn’t important to you when it comes to safe operation of this equipment?
+What information is or isn’t important to you when it comes to safe operation of this equipment?

-- What would you like to see in the course that we don’t have already included?
+What would you like to see in the course that we don’t have already included?

-Note: Don’t hand out a survey of these questions to try and accomplish the same thing here.
+Etc……………….Note: Don’t hand out a survey of these questions to try and accomplish the same thing here.
 People respond more thoughtfully if they have to verbalize their answers and opinions and some may feel anxious about a written document, too.

-In some cases, responses will be clever and actionable for you.
-You will be able to make changes to your content and training timeline as a result and your training instruction will be much more impactful and interesting to your employees.
-They will actually tell you that the training was “good” and even “much better than past years” if you then actually make the changes or “tweaks” that they suggest and comment about.
-You should expect some comments and responses to be unreasonable, too.
+In some instances, question responses will be clever and actionable for you.
+You will be able to make changes to your content and training timeline as a result.
+The training instruction will be much more meaningful and interesting to your employees.
+They will actually tell you that the training was “good” and even better than past years.
+However, such reaction depends on whether you actually make the changes that they suggest and comment about.
+You can expect some comments and responses to be unreasonable, too.
 This is just a “limit test” by the audience to see how far the “limit” is on their suggestions and what you will do with them.

 Good luck and good training!!!